jtpolizzi/mini-apps/docs/ARCHITECTURE_PLAN.md

 # Architecture & Modernization Plan

+> **Purpose & scope** – canonical reference for how the app is built: modernization phases, technical decisions, component conventions, and tooling/test strategies.
+Product snapshots and release history live in `docs/NOTES.md` and `CHANGELOG.md`.

 ## 1. Current Modernization Status
 - ✅ **TypeScript/Vite build (v2.13.x)** – repo lives at the root, strict typings + Vitest coverage are in place, and GitHub Pages deploys the Vite `dist/` output automatically (`npm run dev/test/build`).
 - ✅ **Phase 3 review work** – state split, shared UI helpers, loader instrumentation, and the debug overlay are all landed.